ohmorecacti/voronoi_math/README.md

 Please refer to the "Code" section to view the tables in proper format.
 The Secton is located on the bar above this text section.
+There should be "Preview, Code, Blame".
+Select "Code".

 Test 1
                          Condo  Predicted Price  Actual Price      % diff